|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 |3/24||Eng Women||v Aus Women||Canberra||16 Jan 2011||WT20I # 95|

-Bustling medium-pacer Isa Guha made her debut against India in 2002 aged 17, in the quadrangular tournament between England, New Zealand and India when she was called up as a replacement for Sarah Collyer.
-She was intrinsic England's success in their five-match one-day series against New Zealand in 2004, and took 5 for 22 in the fourth match, as England wrapped up the series.
+Bustling medium-pacer Isa Guha made her international debut in 2001 aged 16, in the Women's European Championship.
+She was intrinsic to England's success in their five-match one-day series against New Zealand in 2004, and took 5 for 22 in the fourth match, as England wrapped up the series.
 She took five wickets in the Test series and eight in the ODIs against India in 2006.

 Guha's most memorable performance came in the Bowral Test in 2007-08 when she took a match-winning 9 for 100 to help England retain the Ashes.
 Her form in the World Cup was below par as she took only four wickets from five games.
 However she remained the No.1 bowler as per ICC rankings.